 Although the crisis has historical roots, at the heart of the current rotten core is the financial incentive system administered by the department of higher education and training.
 By awarding funding based on student throughput and the production of research, the incentive system has injected a monetary stimulant into an already unhealthy system, fuelling problematic dynamics and creating a swath of new problems.

 The primary pressure is on research because the department allocates a financial incentive for every “accredited” publication.
+It has reached a point where some faculties send out weekly “research updates”, which attempt to quantify whether “targets” will be met.

 Pressure is also exerted on the teaching side.
 If academics do not pass “enough” students to meet money-driven targets, regardless of the reasons, they are likely to be hauled into an uncomfortable meeting with some layer of management.
 They will be put under pressure to increase marks or create additional opportunities for students to get their degrees.